 What is Beef Stroganoff?

-- Mushrooms: Fresh mushrooms add depth, while canned versions provide convenience.
+- Mushrooms: Fresh mushrooms add a nice depth, but canned ones work when you’re in a hurry.

-- Onions: Yellow or white onions are commonly used for their robust flavor.
+- Onions: Yellow or white onions give that strong savory flavor.

 Why French Bread Toast?